tanghui-cslt/community-detection/README.md

 Download and install [GraphRicciCurvature](https://github.com/saibalmars/GraphRicciCurvature.git)

-If you experience some difficulty in the installation, kindly check another method of installation
+If you experience some difficulty in the installation, kindly check another method of installation.

 #### Method 2 ：Manual installation
-versions of libraries that we will used：
+versions of libraries that I will used：
 ```bash
 python     (version=3.6.5)
 cvxpy      (version=1.0.31)